PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 15:36:52
+Last updated: 2024-04-02 15:38:15
-Random Quote: I know but one freedom and that is the freedom of the mind. - Antoine de Saint-Exupéry
+Random Quote: Everything has beauty, but not everyone sees it. - Confucius